-Unless you have trained yourself to think otherwise, it is a common mistake to implicitly assume that everyone sees and experiences the world the same way you do.
+Unless you have trained yourself to think otherwise, it is a common mistake to assume that everyone sees and experiences the world the same way you do.
 They don’t.
 There are significant implications for education, social harmony, and communication when we fail to recognize the basic truism that all external stimuli must be filtered through our individual senses, which are influenced by past events and our genetic code.

 We See Colors Differently

 Red-Green color blindness is found in 8% of white males.
 That is 1 out of every 12.5 Caucasian men.
 Walk through the grocery store, the street, the library, or your office and think about that.
 Every 12th or 13th white guy you pass sees the world like this: